 This hip stretch targets the deepest hip muscles and capsule to improve your hip external rotation, squat depth, and improve back pain.

 When it comes to improving squat-specific hip mobility, there is NOTHING better than eccentric isometric goblet squats.
 By performing a slow negative (eccentric) and then pausing in the bottom (isometric), you get your nervous system owning proper positioning.
 By performing these with a goblet squat, you have the added assistance of the anterior weight, which often helps athletes squat a bit lower.
 Combine these two strategies, and you will unlock some serious hip mobility and better understand your optimal squat position.

 Band Pullover SLR

 So often, athletes blame their hip mobility problems on tight hamstrings.
-But when I assess their hamstring flexibility, more often than not their PASSIVE hamstring motion is good.
+But when I assess their hamstring flexibility, more often than not, their PASSIVE hamstring motion is good.
 They just lack the ability to actively move through their full range of motion.
 That is where the band pullover straight leg raise comes in.
-This exercises will help athletes activate their core and move their hamstring through its’ full available motion.
+This exercise will help athletes activate their core and move their hamstring through its’ full available motion.

 Hamstring PAILS & RAILS

 Sometimes, passive hamstring flexibility is to blame, and we need to work on improving the tissues ability to elongate.
 BUT we don’t want to end up in the previous scenario where passive motion is good, but the athlete cannot actively use it.
 So my go-to drill for improving hamstring muscle flexibility is PAILS & RAILS.